evgmsk/ng3-tour/README.md

     <route-outlet ngIfTour></route-outlet>
 ```

 5. Mark your target HTML elements with the **ngTourStep** directive with a unique name.
 ```
     <div ngTourStep="first">...</div>
     <span ngTourStep="second">...</span>
 ```

-5. Inject NgTourService in your Component.
-Good Choice is Component where Tour is being started.
+5. Inject NgTourService in your Component (where Tour is being started).

 ```
 @Component({